 Central air financing options

-When your AC unit goes out, you need to be able to pay for your new air-conditioning unit quickly.
-Cash can be the fastest option, but not everyone has thousands of dollars available at their disposal.
+When your AC unit goes out, you need to be able to pay for your new air conditioning unit quickly.
+Cash can be the fastest option, but not everyone has thousands of dollars at their disposal.

-A personal loan is an excellent option if you need to receive funds quickly.
-There are no stipulations regarding its use, and loans can exceed $35,000 if you have good credit.
-Personal loans pay a fixed amount that is distributed in a lump sum.
-There is no need to use your property as collateral, but you’ll likely face higher interest fees on this type of unsecured loan.
-These loans typically range from 12 months to 60 months and come with a fixed monthly payment.
+A personal loan is an excellent option if you need to receive funds quickly for home improvements.
+There are almost no stipulations regarding its use, and loans can exceed $35,000 if you have good credit.
+Personal loans give you a fixed amount that is distributed in a lump sum.
+There is no need to use your property as collateral, but you’ll likely pay higher interest on this type of unsecured loan.
+Terms for personal loans typically range from 12 months to 60 months, and the loans have fixed monthly payments.

 Home equity loan

 A home equity loan is a popular way to finance a new central air unit using the equity you have in your home.
 This is also referred to as a second mortgage and is often used for large expenditures, such as installing a new central air system.
 As with a personal loan, you receive the funds in one lump sum and make monthly payments with interest until the loan is repaid.
 Home equity loans usually have lower interest rates than personal loans since they are secured by your home.
 Terms may extend up to 10 or 15 years.

 A home equity line of credit, or HELOC, also uses your home as collateral, but it works more like a credit card.
 Your bank gives you a credit limit that can be continually reused within the draw period as long as you make your payments on time.
 This draw period lasts around 10 years.
 After that, you’ll make payments on the amount you borrowed for another 10 to 20 years.
 HELOCs charge a variable interest rate, which means that your payments will fluctuate based on how much you borrow and the current market rate you’re being charged at the time of payment.